OrdinaNederland/mvc10-workshop/README.md

 * Import the jugsite project

 ## Overview of business logic:
-* entities package contains the JPA entities
+* Entities package contains the JPA entities
-* rest package contains the JAX-RS bootstrap class
+* Rest package contains the JAX-RS bootstrap class
 * If you want to do anything with sessions, inject and use SessionManager
 * If you want to get the current logged in user, create the following field: